Dialium guianense

 Dialium guianense is a species of tree in the flowering plant family Fabaceae.
 The species occurs through North America (South Eastern Mexico), Central America and South America, and was an important source of food and wood for the ancient Mayans.

 Common names

 In English the common name for this species is ironwood, a name shared with many other plants.
 In Mexico the common name is Guapaque.
 In Colombia the common name is Granadillo or Tamarindo de montaña (literally "Mountain tamarind").

 Description

-Dialium guianense is a broad or compound leafed tree growing up to 31-35 m tall.
+Dialium guianense is a broad or compound leaved tree growing up to 31-35 m tall.
 It bears a single seeded (rarely, two seeded) edible fruit; the taste is said to be similar to tamarind.

 Distribution and habitat

 It is from South America to Central America.

 It is native to Belize, Bolivia, Brazil, Colombia, Costa Rica, Ecuador, Guatemala, Guyana, Honduras, Mexico, Nicaragua, Panamá, Peru, Suriname, Venezuela as well as the territory of French Guiana.
 The species was also introduced to Cuba and Puerto Rico.

 In Suriname the species regularly occurs in humid forests.
 In Belize the species is abundant in swampy forests but it can also be found in dry areas.